Metal Laser Welding Machine

 - Optimize Laser Parameters: Adjust laser parameters such as power, pulse duration, frequency, and beam focus to control heat input to the workpiece.
 Reducing laser power or adjusting pulse duration can help reduce overheating.
 Use pulsed laser welding technology to control heat transfer to the workpiece and minimize overall heat input.

 - Controlled Heat Input: Rapid heating and cooling cycles are achieved by controlling the dwell time of the laser beam on the workpiece.
 Limiting the exposure time to the laser beam helps prevent excessive heating.
-Dynamic laser power modulation technology is used to adjust the laser power in real-time according to the thermal response of the workpiece to ensure consistent heat input.
+Dynamic laser power modulation technology is used to adjust the laser power in real time according to the thermal response of the workpiece to ensure consistent heat input.

 - Cooling Strategy: Use active cooling techniques, such as air cooling or water cooling, to dissipate excess heat from the workpiece during the welding process.
 Precool or preheat the workpiece to a specific temperature range before welding to minimize thermal gradients and reduce the risk of overheating.